RickZurc/Countries-Challenge/README.md

 > npm install
 8. Copy `.env.example` to `.env`
 > cp .env.example .env
+3. Build the containers
+> docker compose up --build --detach (on the main folder), while in development you just need the database container running
 9. Change the DB and Redis ENV variables to match the ones from the root of the project (same username, database and password)
 10. Change the `DB_HOST` and `REDIS_HOST` env variable to `127.0.0.1` when developing (explained on the .env.example on the ./backend folder)
 11. Run the migrations (on ./backend)